user profile avatar

 Bio

-My name is Madison, and as an avid writer, I am excited to share my story with you one essay at a time.
-I am a second-year environmental law student at Berkeley Law.
-I am proud to have graduated with the highest honors from UC Davis, where I was recognized as an Outstanding Senior and Dean's Circle Scholar.
-Throughout my academic career, I have balanced a rigorous course load with extracurricular activities, including research and writing.
-My writing has received recognition from the America-China Talk Prize, the Peter Hays Award, UC Davis' The Ethogram and Prized Writing Journal, and the American Library of Poetry.
-I am committed to giving back to my community through volunteer work with environmental, education, and cultural non-profits.
-My efforts have earned me several honors, including the California State Seal of Civic Engagement, three United Nations Ambassador Community Service Awards, and four Gold U.S. Presidential Volunteer Service Awards.
+Hello!
+My name is Madison Wong.
+As an avid writer, I am excited to share my story with you one essay at a time.
+I am a second-year environmental master's and law student at UC Berkeley.
+I am proud to have graduated with the highest honors from UC Davis, where the College of Agricultural & Environmental Sciences recognized me as an Outstanding Senior and Dean's Circle Scholar.
+Throughout my academic career, I have balanced a rigorous course load with extracurricular leadership, research, and writing.
+My writing has received the America-China Talk Prize and the Peter Hays Award, and has been published in The Ethogram, UC Davis' Prized Writing Journal, the American Library of Poetry, and Ecology Law Quarterly.
+I value integrity, empathy, and kindness, and I am committed to learning from and giving back to my community through time volunteering with environmental and social justice non-profits.
+My service work has received several commendations, including from the United Nations Association, AmeriCorps, League of Volunteers, California State Assembly, California Department of Education, and U.S. House of Representatives.
 Thank you to each of the Bold donors for your time and consideration.
 Note: Berkeley Law does not issue a GPA.
 I have calculated an equivalent GPA from my grades for scholarships requiring one.

 Education